 Pussy willows are also very common, and represent incoming prosperity, growth and point to the beginning of spring.

 The most iconic of all Lunar New Year flowers is the plum blossom.
-Plum blossoms, or meihua flowers are vibrant and pink, and bloom even during cold weather.
+Plum blossoms, or meihua flowers, are vibrant and pink, and bloom even during cold weather.
 As a result, they have come to represent perseverance, growth and reliability and are often featured in traditional Chinese paintings.
 According to legend, the plum blossom's ability to bloom in the harshest winter conditions signifies hope and renewal—a powerful metaphor for the start of a new lunar cycle.

 Legend has it that during the Song Dynasty, a poet named Lin Bu wrote a poem praising the plum blossom's tenacity, comparing it to a beauty that remains unwavering despite the biting cold.
 Since then, the plum blossom has become a timeless emblem of strength and perseverance, encouraging individuals to face challenges with unwavering determination.